-What a job title will tell you about the role
+What a job title tells you about the role

 Not every company abides by industry standards when it comes to job titles.
 But generally speaking, there are expectations for job titles to align with a particular number of years of work experience.

 This is what that looks like for communications and marketing professionals in Canada:

 - Assistant: 0-1 years